Upanishad Ganga: Production

-The concept was conceived by Swami Tejomayananda, the then head of Chinmaya Mission, and produced at a cost of US $1.6 million, under the direction of Chandraprakash Dwivedi, known for his historical serial Chanakya.
-The screenplay was written joint by Dwivedi and Farid Khan after four years of research with Chinmaya Mission.
-The series were shot over a period four years and the production cost crossed over 25 crores, before being aired.
+The concept was conceived by Swami Tejomayananda, the then head of Chinmaya Mission, and was produced at a cost of US $1.6 million, under the direction of Chandraprakash Dwivedi, known for his historical serial Chanakya.
+The screenplay was written jointly by Dwivedi and Farid Khan after four years of research with Chinmaya Mission.
+The series were shot over a period of four years and the production cost crossed over 25 crores, before being aired.
 At the time, it was one of the most expensive serials on television.

 Reception

-The series received widespread appreciation from the audience and was acclaimed.
-Hinduism Today described the as highly professional, with excellent writing, staging, acting and cinematography.
+According to Express News Asia admin, the series received widespread appreciation from the audience and was acclaimed.
+Hinduism Today described the series as highly professional, with excellent writing, staging, acting and cinematography.

-Home video
+Distribution

 In 2013, it was released as a Home video DVD series by Shemaroo Entertainment.

 Legacy

-Considered a benchmark in spiritual programming, Upanishad Ganga is lauded for translating ancient philosophical texts into visual narratives, raising production standards for culturally rooted television in India.
-Over the years, it achieved iconic status, and later during the COVID-19 pandemic in 2020, it was re-aired by the DD Bharati channel of the state-run Doordarshan.
-It continues to be popular, and in January 2025, Chinmaya Mission and Sanatana Seva Sangham translated and released the series in Tamil, Telugu, Malayalam, Kannada, and English languages.
+During the COVID-19 pandemic in 2020, it was re-aired by the DD Bharati channel of the state-run Doordarshan.
+In January 2025, Chinmaya Mission and Sanatana Seva Sangham translated and released the series in Tamil, Telugu, Malayalam, Kannada, and English languages.